chronologicaldot/CopperLang/README.md

 print( b() )
 ```

-A short-cut for calling a parameter-less function is the colon:
+A short-cut for calling a parameter-less function is the colon :
 ```Copper
 print( b: )
 ```